All Articles

 The takeaway

-The combination of increased material and labor costs, the high cost of reinsurance and natural disasters have created the proverbial perfect storm for the insurance industry.
-Insurance companies are charging higher rates and offering less coverage to make up for the losses incurred in recent years — and ensure they are properly covering homeowners’ insurance needs.
+The combination of increased material and labor costs, the high cost of reinsurance, and natural disasters have created the proverbial perfect storm for the insurance industry.
+Insurance companies are charging higher rates and offering less coverage to make up for the losses incurred in recent years — and ensuring they are properly covering homeowners’ insurance needs.
 Again, all that translates into higher homeowners insurance rates for consumers.

 What can you do as a consumer?
 Stay informed about forces driving rates while also ensuring that you have the proper coverage to protect your home and family.

-Interested in a homeowners policy to make sure you’ve got the coverage you need?
-We’re happy to conduct a review of your policy, or you can request an online quote* today.
+Interested in a homeowners policy review to make sure you’ve got the coverage you need?
+We’re happy to conduct a review of your policy, or you can request an online quote today.

-This article was last updated in October 2024.
+This article was last updated in November 2025.

 DISCLOSURES